-- followed by ten units to work through which are released week by week (starting on the dates advertised)
+- followed by eight units to work through which are released week by week (starting on the dates advertised)

 - five weeks of personal study with use of a revision forum and then you will be required to submit your assignment electronically the following week (usually on a Tuesday at 14:00 UK Local Time).